joscheuerer/hands-on-workshop/docs/lab2.md

 ![VPC template](image/vpctemplate.png)
 _Fig.
 VPC template in marketplace_

-Check the Meta>Repo entry.
-It refers to the same repository, which we used in 2.1 to create the VPC template.
-Still, when you check the **NoCode** tab you see a huge difference - less parameters and also predefined values.
-Have a look at the **Show Schema** to understand what was changed in the JSON & UI Schema to achieve this.
+Under Meta>Repo you can find the repository, where the IaC is pulled from in each deployment of this template.
+When you open the **NoCode** tab you can see how the NoCode interface was adapted to the needs of this lab.
+Only a few paramters need to be set to create the VPC with subnets, routes, internet gateway and many more resources.
+Modifications to the NoCode form are done under **Show Schema** - A quick way to adapt the graphical interface to non-IaC experts via JSON.

 To deploy the VPC open the latest Revision on the left side and click **Create Workflow**.